waldiez/waldiez/README.md

 waldiez lab
 ```

 Alternatively, you can start jupyterlab as usual, the waldiez extension should be loaded automatically.
+If not, make sure the `jupyter` command is the one that is installed in the same environment as waldiez.

 ```shell
 jupyter lab